Satin vs. Silk Pillowcase: Which Is Best?

 Unlike silk, satin isn’t a material that’s woven into a fabric: it’s the weaving itself!
 Though there are multiple styles, you can tell it apart from the two other main textile weaves — plain and twill — by its one-sided sheen.2

-Once woven exclusively with silk, modern satin mixes and matches a number of materials, most of which are synthetic:3
+Once woven exclusively with silk, modern satin mixes and matches a number of materials, most of which are synthetic fibers:3

 • Cotton